skoczen/will/docs/improve.md

 - [amckinley](https://github.com/amckinley) fixed a bug in the hipchat user list from missing params.
 - [bfhenderson](https://github.com/bfhenderson) removed dependence on the v1 token, and made help more friendly.
 - [borgstrom](https://github.com/borgstrom) gave you beautifully architected storage backends, including support for couchbase and local storage.
 - [brandonsturgeon](https://github.com/brandonsturgeon) jumped on hipchat's API-breaking change, and made will immune in a flash.
+Fixed the docs, too.
 - [bsvetchine](https://github.com/bsvetchine) fixed a bug with README generation.
 - [carsongee](https://github.com/carsongee) pooled your redis connections.
 - [camilonova](https://github.com/camilonova) fixed the `@randomly` decorator, and brought the joy of more pugs to your life.
 He's also reported several important bugs.
 - [ckcollab](http://github.com/ckcollab) was one of the original contributors, when will was first built at GreenKahuna.
 - [crccheck](https://github.com/crccheck) gave you friendly error messages if your `WILL_ROOMS` was wrong.
+- [d0ugal](https://github.com/d0ugal) fixed up the docs to meet the new mkdocs standard.
 - [dpoirier](https://github.com/dpoirier) figured out how to properly ignore the initial catch-up messages, and gave you log-level control.
 - [dmuntean](https://github.com/dmuntean) gave you proxy support, and kept it working..
+- [kenden](https://github.com/kenden) fixed up the redis docs for ubuntu/debian.
 - [jbeluch](http://github.com/jbeluch) found a bug with `get_roster` not populating in time.
 - [jessamynsmith](https://github.com/jessamynsmith) was kind enough to port [talkbackbot](https://github.com/jessamynsmith) over, at my request, then kept it updated through version changes.
 - [jquast](https://github.com/jquast) did the noble and oft unappreciated work of spelling fixes.